Lewes – St John-sub-Castro

 The church of 1839 replaced one that went back certainly to the C11 and is said to have stood on the site of a fort, possibly Roman.
 More than usual about the old church is known, thanks to several descriptions and drawings and the surviving reset doorway and inscription.
 It stood south of the present one and the burial vault of the Crofts family is on the site of the chancel.

 The Burrell Collection drawing (c1780) shows a nave with herringbone masonry, an unbuttressed west tower, mostly square-headed windows and a blocked, pointed arch leading to a vanished chancel.
-The Sharpe Collection drawing (1803-04?) is similar, but Horsfield (plate xxii) shows a rounded arch.
+Sir Stephen Glynne who visited first in 1826 (SRS 101 p179) confirms the arch was pointed as does the Sharpe Collection drawing (1803-04?), so Horsfield’s rounded head is clearly wrong (plate xxii).
 There was a small round-headed south window and north doorway (4 p53).
 A blocked south doorway, reset in the present church near the east end (the orientation of the church is in fact more north-south, so the points of the compass are used here in their liturgical sense), has three shallow roll-mouldings on the slightly stilted head and jambs.
 Square marble abaci have shallow grooves, which may originally have been continued each side beyond the doorway (Baldwin-Brown p465).
 Its proportions and appearance suggest that it, like the rest of the fabric, belongs to the second half of the C11.
 There is a persistent belief that the church was cruciform (see Hussey p250) and it has also been suggested that the tower originally had transepts (see 2 passim), with arches on at least three sides.
 An apparently pointed one on the south side, seen on the Burrell drawing, may be seen as supporting evidence, but the slender proportions of the tower argue against such an arrangement.

 The second survival is the head of a plain round-headed arch, reset in the south nave wall and inscribed in obscure Latin: